-A few of the biggest dilemmas when deciding to enroll in a master’s program are which program to pursue, which school to pick, and which university to enroll in.
-And then, there are other considerations such as cost, placements, starting salary, employment rates, acceptance rates, etc. We at OMC went through all these matrices and created a list of the best online master’s in art history programs.
+A few of the biggest dilemmas when enrolling in a master’s program are which program to pursue, which school to pick, and which university to enroll in.
+Then other considerations include cost, placements, starting salary, employment rates, acceptance rates, etc. The OMC team went through all these matrices and created a list of the best online master’s in art history programs.
 There are no absolutes such as the best online master’s in art history degree programs or the greatest; it all depends on the criteria a student decides to value most and pick up a program accordingly.
-These criteria could be ease of commute or yearly tuition, or simply an asynchronous program that the student is looking into.
-Here is a list of the best art history masters online including best art history MA programs:
+Here is a list of the best art history master’s online:

 <a href="https://www.onlinemasterscolleges.com/masters-in-art-history-online/">Art History </a>